 Associating a document with a different template

-LibreOffice has no direct method of changing the template that a document uses.
+At the time of writing this chapter, LibreOffice has no direct method of changing the template that a document uses; the Template Changer extension has not been updated for this version of LibreOffice.
 However, you can copy the contents of a document into an empty document that uses a different template.